Learning under Distributional Drift: Prequential Reproducibility as an Intrinsic Statistical Resource: Introduction

 \subsection{Relation to Prior Frameworks}

-Several established frameworks have analyzed fragments of the broader picture studied here.
-While each captures an important aspect of instability, they are typically treated separately.
+Several established frameworks capture pieces of the broader picture studied here.
+While each captures an important aspect of instability, the difficulty is that these pieces are usually treated in isolation.
 Our work provides a geometric viewpoint that connects them.